mgj/fetcher/README.md

 ## Implementation details

 Artm Fetcher uses SQLite for storing its cache.
-The file is called "fetcher.db3" by default and is stored in the apps internal storage.
+Its stored on the appropriate temporary directory on iOS and Android.
+On iOS, backup is disabled for the cache.

-Artm Fetcher implements an exponential backoff retry mechanism using Polly .
-Retries 5 times by default.
+Artm Fetcher implements an exponential backoff retry algorithm using (Polly)[http://www.thepollyproject.org/]

 ## Get it here